I LET MY BODY FALL INTO A RHYTHM at BUoY Arts Center, Tokyo.

-Asialink Arts is pleased to announce a commission from acclaimed Australian artist Heather B Swann.
-Titled I LET MY BODY FALL INTO A RHYTHM, the two-stage commission will be developed through 2017-18.
+Asialink Arts through the initiative Global Project Space, with acclaimed Australian artist Heather B Swann present a new commission in Tokyo.
+Titled I LET MY BODY FALL INTO A RHYTHM, this commission has been developed through 2017-18.

 Heather B Swann is a significant contemporary Australian artist.
 Her work is critically well-regarded and widely enjoyed for its sensuous elegance of form, its acute sensitivity to the potential of materials, its highly refined, even obsessive methods of construction and its dark, surreal expressiveness.

 The processes of encounter and activation will be documented as I LET MY BODY FALL INTO A RHYTHM develops.
-Over the 12 months following the initial residency, the artist will create an installation and performance structure for final presentation at BUoY Arts Center, Tokyo as part of Australia Now and The Ian Potter Museum of Art, Melbourne in 2018.
+Over the 12 months following the initial exchange, the artist has worked to create an installation and performance structure for final presentation at BUoY Arts Center, Tokyo as part of Australia Now and The Ian Potter Museum of Art, Melbourne in 2018.

 My participation in the program is firstly to make a close connection to Japanese culture, both traditional and contemporary.
 I will seek joy and inspiration in prehistoric and historical art and artefacts.
 I will walk around.
-I am interested in meeting people who will use my performance tools in their own way and for their own purpose, in an exhibition that I will be presenting in Tokyo in 2018, under the auspices of the Australia Council for the Arts and Asialink Arts.
+I am interested in meeting people who will use my performance tools in their own way and for their own purpose.
+Heather B Swann